matnoel/EasyFEA/docs/begin.rst

 Beginner's Guide
 ================

-Like every python script, you first start by importing modules contained within the python package.
+Like any Python script, you should start by importing the core modules from the EasyFEA package:

 .. jupyter-execute::

-    from EasyFEA import Display, Mesher, ElemType, Materials, Simulations from EasyFEA.Geoms import Point, Domain
+    from EasyFEA import Display, Mesher, ElemType, Materials, Simulations from EasyFEA.Geoms import Domain

 ----

-Most EasyFEA simulations require few modules, this script requires just a few:
+The most commonly used modules in EasyFEA are:

 .. autosummary::
     ~EasyFEA.utilities.Display